 I recently visited a land cooperative of 4 families owning 60 acres in a northern state.
 These families came together with a common dream of owning land in the country over 15 years ago, but that is where most of the commonality ended.
 Each family has a home site, but also cooperatively makes decisions about land use.

 One couple started building their home themselves in 1995.
 It is completely off grid, not even having solar energy and completely without electricity–by choice!

 The thing that I find so unique about this off grid home, and the family that owns it, is the total absence of electricity.
 Most off-grid homes have an alternative source of energy that provides electricity—solar, wind, hydro…

 What does no electricity mean?
 No cell phone, no radio unless battery powered, no TV, no lights, no running water… So many of the things that we are prepping to maintain, this family has chosen to either do without or found a non-electric alternative.

 The pay-off to this homeowner built homestead?
 The only bill they have is ¼ of the property taxes on 60 acres of land!
 Think about it, what would you be willing to give up for the freedom of having only one bill a year?

+One family that started a few years later and have a full solar array next to their home.
 Two of the families visit on weekends and help when they can on communal buildings.
 Someday they may decide to build, but not in the near future.

 My hope is that you will enjoy the experience as much as I did and perhaps learn, or remember, a bit of an older/newer lifestyle.